fsilveir/ghost-on-bluemix/README.md

 You will also need to create the instance of [Compose](https://github.com/compose) for MySQL using the command:

-`cf create-service compose-for-mysql Standard GhostDatabase`
+`ibmcloud cf create-service compose-for-mysql Standard GhostDatabase`

 Once the instance is created all you need to do is deploy the code to [IBM Bluemix](https://www.bluemix.net) with the command:

-`cf push`
+`ibmcloud cf push`

 Now you have a working version of [Ghost](https://github.com/TryGhost/Ghost/) running on [IBM Bluemix](https://www.bluemix.net).